allwaysoft/uwx.github.io/source/Workshop/index.md

 }
 ```

-if you want to mount Team-Fortress 2 assets then remove the two slashes `//` from the start of tf, after you removed them, remove the `C:\mytf2server\tf` and replace with the location of where Team-Fotress 2 is located here is a example:
+If you want to mount Team-Fortress 2 assets then remove the two slashes `//` from the start of `tf`.
+After you've removed them, remove the `C:\mytf2server\tf` and replace it with the location where Team-Fotress 2 is installed, here'is an example:

 `"tf" "C:\Program Files\Steam\Steamapps\Team-Fotress 2\tf"`
 or
 `"tf" "C:\Program Files\Team-Fortress 2\tf"`

-after you have put the location of team-fortress 2, you can start Garry's mod and you will have the maps,textures,spawnlist etc.
+After you've added the location of Team-Fortress 2, you can start Garry's Mod and you will have the maps, textures, spawnlist, etc.

-now what if you want with counter strike source or Half-Life 2 episode 1?
+Now what if you want to do this with Counter-Strike: Source or Half-Life 2: Episode 1?
-So here is the thing
+So here is the thing:

-every game has it's own folder with the game's content
+Every game has its own folder with the game's content.
-in Counter-Strike Source it have a folder called "cstrike"
+In Counter-Strike: Source there's a folder called `cstrike`
-In Half-Life 2 episode 1 it has "episodic"
+In Half-Life 2: Episode 1 there's `episodic`
-and in Half-Life 2 Episode 2 it has "ep2"
+And in Half-Life 2: Episode 2 there's `ep2`
-you have to add the folder name with the game content in the first line
+You have to add the folder name with the game content in the first part.

-if you want to mount Half-Life 2 episode 2
+If you want to mount Half-Life 2 Episode 2, for example:
-add a new line in mount.cfg next to tf
+Add a new line in `Mount.cfg` next to `tf` like this:
-like this:

 ```
 //